 In the 1920s soil erosion became a problem and land that was difficult to farm was abandoned in some areas.
 Prices for pastoral products were sluggish, and fell sharply in the early 1930s.
-While the population continued to grow – from 27,086 in 1926 to 31,411 in 1936 – the rate of increase slowed markedly compared to previous decades.
+While the population continued to grow – to 31,411 in 1936 – the rate of increase slowed markedly.
 A 4% drop between 1936 and 1945 was offset by renewed growth (mostly in the towns) after the Second World War.
 By 1961 the region’s population was 38,916.

-Pine planting in Pureora State Forest stopped in the 1950s and coal mines and sawmills closed in succeeding decades.
+Pine planting in Pureora State Forest stopped in the 1950s and coal mines and sawmills closed in the succeeding decades.
 The region did not have a strong enough manufacturing base to offset weakening primary-sector industries and related population decline.
 Developments in farm technology meant less labour was needed.
-Because the region had relatively small towns and no cities, this limited population-based government spending.
+Because the region had relatively small towns and no cities, population-based government spending was limited.

 The European population probably overtook the Māori population by 1906.
 Just over a century later, in 2013, 71.6% of the King Country population identified as European – slightly lower than the national figure of 74%.
-Māori made up 36.4%, well above the national figure of 14.9%.
+Māori made up 36.4%, more than double the national figure of 14.9%.
 Pacific people comprised 2.9% and Asian people 2.3% of the regional population.

 Alcohol intended for resale was smuggled into the King Country in creative ways.
-In Ōngarue, local legend tells of special containers which were made to fit inside horse collars that were sent to Auckland by train when they needed ‘repairing’.
-The collars were returned with the containers filled with whiskey – and the police were none the wiser.
+In Ōngarue, local legend tells that special containers were made to fit inside horse collars that were sent to Auckland by train for ‘repair’.
+The collars were returned with the containers filled with whisky – and the police were none the wiser.

 The Maniapoto Maori Trust Board, formally established by an act of Parliament in 1988, is the King Country’s main iwi authority.
 The board maintains a roll of tribal beneficiaries whom it represents on matters that affect their welfare.

-Other iwi have interests in the King Country – including Ngāti Manunui (a hapū of Ngāti Tuwharetoa), which has a marae at Kākahi, while hapū of Te Āti Haunui-a-Pāpārangi (a Whanganui iwi) have a number of marae in Taumarunui.
+Other iwi have interests in the King Country.
+Ngāti Manunui (a hapū of Ngāti Tuwharetoa) has a marae at Kākahi, and hapū of Te Āti Haunui-a-Pāpārangi (a Whanganui iwi) have a number of marae in Taumarunui.